roboflow/roboflow-python/README.md

 3. activate virtual env: `source local_dev/bin/activate`
 4. install packages from repo: `pip3 install -r requirements.txt`
 5. create script on top level of `ROBOFLOW-PYTHON` and reference local `roboflow` directory: `from roboflow import Roboflow`
+6. when done, uptick the pip package minor version number in `setup.py`
+7. manually add any new dependencies to the `requirements.txt` and list of dependencies in `setup.py` (careful not to overwrite any packages that might screw up backwards dependencies for object detection, etc.)